yshalsager/personal_website/content/en/posts/using-parsel-instead-of-beautiful-soup-for-web-scraping/index.md

 - You can convert CSS to XPath using Parsel's `css2xpath` function.

-- Because of lxml, sometimes you may get something rather that what browser show while parsing the HTML using Parsel, here is [more details](https://github.com/scrapy/parsel/issues/83) about this issue.
+- Because of lxml, sometimes you may get something rather that what browser show while parsing the HTML using Parsel, here are [more details](https://github.com/scrapy/parsel/issues/83) about this issue.

 ## Extra Resources